puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/glossary.md

 ## filebucket

 A repository in which Puppet stores file backups when it has to replace files.
-A filebucket can be either local (and owned by the node being mangaed) or site-global (and owned by the puppet master).
+A filebucket can be either local (and owned by the node being managed) or site-global (and owned by the puppet master).
 Typically, a single filebucket is defined for a whole network and is used as the default backup location.

 ## function